soedinglab/prosstt-r/README.md

 ## How to use

-An Rmd notebook with a detailed tutorial is provided.
+A notebook with a detailed tutorial is [provided](https://soedinglab.github.io/prosstt-r/example/).